ssidhu1994/Active-Directory-Home-Lab/README.md

 8. <b>Set up DHCP to assign IP addresses to Windows 10 machine:</b>  <br/>

-The purpose of setting up DHCP server is to allow windows 10 clients to get an IP address to access the internet.
-Start by going to add roles and features > Next x3 > check box "DHCP Server", add feature and next until install.
-Next Click Tools > DHCP.
-You will notice the red down arrow indicating the server is down.
-Right click IPv4 and click "New Scope".
-We will name the scope after the IP range, 172.16.0.100-200.
-Next we enter the start address(172.16.0.100) & end address(172.16.0.200).
-Length we will change to 24 so we have Subnet mask of 255.255.255.0.
+The purpose of setting up the DHCP server is to allow Windows 10 clients to get an IP address to access the internet.
+Start by going to add roles and features > Next x3 > check box "DHCP Server", add feature, and next until install.
+Next, click Tools > DHCP.
+You will notice the red down arrow, which indicates the server is down.
+Right-click IPv4 and click "New Scope."
+We will name the scope after the IP range, 172.16.0.100–200.
+Next, we enter the start address (172.16.0.100) and the end address (172.16.0.200).
+Length we will change to 24 so we have a subnet mask of 255.255.255.0.
 Skip adding any exclusions.
 The lease duration is how long a client can use the IP address from the server before it needs to be refreshed.
-CLick "Yes, I want to configure these options now".
-We want to enable this because we want to configure which server to use for DNS & default gateway so the clients can access the internet.
+Click "Yes, I want to configure these options now."
+We want to enable this because we want to configure which server to use for DNS and the default gateway so the clients can access the internet.
 For Router, we will add 172.16.0.1.
-This is because we configured NAT on the domain controller and the domain controller has routing configured.
-After click add followed by next until finish.
-Onces finished, right-click the DHCP server and Authorize.
+This is because we configured NAT on the domain controller, and the domain controller has routing configured.
+After clicking, add, followed by next, until you finish.
+Once finished, right-click the DHCP server and authorize.
 Right-click once more and click refresh.
-You should now see the IPv4 & IPv6 turn green with upwards arrow.
+You should now see the IPv4 and IPv6 turn green with an upward arrow.

 ![Screenshot 2024-03-16 154528](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/7ebba184-7aa6-482e-893a-2a5c6385d0bc)